Super Bowl Betting - Where to Bet on the Super Bowl Legally

 Get Signed up for Mobile Betting and Download the App

-Mobile betting is by far the best way to place sports bets with over 80% of bets made in NJ last year being done on mobile/online platforms.
-New ground is also being made on experimental live betting, meaning betting on a match while the match is being played, but it hasn’t been approved in all states.
+Mobile betting is by far the best way to place sports bets with over 80% of bets made last year being done on mobile/online platforms.
+New ground is also being made on experimental live betting, meaning betting on a match while it’s being played, but it hasn’t been approved in all states.

 Either way, you’ll want to get the ‘work’ out of the way and have your account set up for game day, so you are not having to do it last minute before your Super Bowl Party.

 Now is also a great time to set up your mobile betting account with many platforms running promotions and incentives to open new accounts.
-There are currently fourteen online/mobile sportsbooks licensed in New Jersey.
 Check out our four favorite mobile sportsbooks above and see which one is right for you.

 Check the Latest Spreads and Game Odds

 There is a nearly endless amount of content when it comes to Super Bowl predictions from articles to live sports commentary on TV.
-WSN runs a weekly odds and predictions segment with Vancouver’s famous Green Men.
-The Green Men factor in all the latest news and performances to make their predictions and they have a proven track record.
+WSN runs a weekly podcast with odds and predictions hosted by expert sports bettor Bill Krackomberger.
+Bill factors in all the latest news and performances to make his predictions and he has a proven track record.

 Search for the Most Interesting Prop Bets